Close

 Results – Final products

-This service will bring three major innovations:
+👉 This service brings three major innovations:

-1. To have access to instantaneous descriptive variables for an individual reservoir or for an aggregation of reservoirs, for which in the vast majority of cases, no information exists: surface, temperature, turbidity and transparency levels, eutrophication levels;
+1. To have access to instantaneous descriptive variables for an individual reservoir or for an aggregation of reservoirs, for which in the vast majority of cases, no information exists: surface, turbidity and transparency levels, eutrophication levels;

 2. To consult the time trajectory of these reservoirs categorized into broad classes defined from the evolution of all the reservoirs in the region;